 News from the last three weeks has been bad, to say the least.
 Both Britain and America have seemingly been bent on destruction and bridge-burning.
 Yet despite being anxious about just what will happen next, I’m also a little bit curious as well.

 One of the few good parts about the previous three weeks is how people have often responded to protect and support others.
 Social networks have shared resources for contacting politicians, lawyers and advocates, and advice on how best to do so.
 Widespread protests and calls for mobilisation have made some meaningful changes, called attention to the wrongs which would have remained away from the spotlights, and delayed political decisions.
 People aren’t taking the changes as quietly as either Trump and co. or May and co. had wanted.
 And I hope this atmosphere of fighting back will continue, and lead to bigger changes.

-I had a very interesting week last week, as I got to spend 5 days at BBC Focus learning more about science magazines and how they’re put together.
+I was really happy with that offer, and last week I got to take the proffered opportunity: I was able to spend 5 days at BBC Focus learning more about science magazines and how they’re put together.
 So, here’s how my week went…

 Heading into my first day, I was very nervous, mostly because I didn’t know what to expect or what they expected from me.
 I wasn’t sure whether they’d be expecting a complete beginner, or someone already knowledgeable.
 I was worried about being thrown in at the deep end, or doing tasks wrongly.
 However, I didn’t need to be too worried, as the team seemed friendly and the person in charge of keeping an eye on me was very nice- I was even ok asking him questions about the software by the end of the day.

 Now, the exact same thing is happening with sci-comm.
-Does this even work for other subjects?
-(Possibly philosophy I suppose?).
+Does this apply to lots of other subjects?
 Do geographers or chemists start uni and then discover they have no idea what geography or chemistry is?